marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 But I found that noted "licence-ask" (when we will try to add Vagrant box to the VM) is about certain Vagrant design.

-If we want to use Vagrant and VMWare (supproted VMWare Workstation) - we have to buy license "Vagrant VMWare".
+If we want to use Vagrant and VMWare (supported VMWare Workstation) - we have to buy licence "Vagrant VMWare".

 So... maybe it is OK, but during my try - their "shop" was not available anyway.
 Payments methods are not visible and just missing.